golemcloud/golem-ai/README.md

 | `cargo make fix`                    | Fixes formatting and Clippy rules                                                                      |
 | `cargo make wit`                    | To be used after editing the `wit/golem-llm.wit` file - distributes the changes to all wit directories |

-The `test` directory contains a **Golem application** for testing various features of the LLM components.
+The `test` directory contains a **Golem application** for testing various features of the AI components.
 Check [the Golem documentation](https://learn.golem.cloud/quickstart) to learn how to install Golem and `golem-cli` to run these tests.